 The Board delegates the execution of the Company's investment strategy and the management of assets to the Manager, by way of a Management Agreement, subject to the Board being kept informed of all material developments (including proposed acquisitions or divestment of investments) in the Company's portfolio.
-The Board believes that the Manager's operations in the VCT sector are outstanding and that its ability to continue to achieve results by adapting to an ever-changing regulatory environment, and the ongoing challenges posed by the ongoing COVID-19 pandemic, has been impressive.
+The Board believes that the Manager's operations in the VCT sector are outstanding and that its ability to continue to achieve results by adapting to an ever-changing regulatory environment, and the ongoing challenges posed by the COVID-19 pandemic, has been impressive.
+The Board is supportive of the Manager's acquisition of the Mobeus VCTs as it significantly enlarges the Manager's VCT Team enhancing the the Manager's ability to identify and manage attractive investments in which the can Company can invest.
 The Board continues to work with the Manager to develop operational policies as and where relevant and notes that Gresham House supports the UK Stewardship Code and complies with its guidelines regarding proxy voting and engagement.